Composite components

 Introduction

-A composite component allows you to encapsulate a piece of the application screen into a coherent, reusable element.
-In the component, both the appearance of the screen area and its behavior are defined.
+A composite component allows you to enclose a piece of the application's screen into a coherent, reusable element.
+The component defines both the appearance of the screen area and its behavior.

-Teams using composite components to build user interfaces save time and make it easier to maintain frontend consistency.
+Teams that use composite components to build user interfaces save time and make it easier to maintain frontend consistency.

-• on different pages of the form – allowing many pages to use a common, consistent part
+• on various form pages – so multiple pages can use a common, consistent part

-• multiple times on the same page – e.g., if a single form needs two independent address sections (for permanent residence and correspondence addresses).
+• multiple times on the same page – e.g., if one form needs two independent address sections (for registered and mailing addresses).

-This approach significantly accelerates application development and simplifies maintenance – a change in the composite component definition automatically affects all places where it is used.
+This approach significantly speeds up application development and simplifies maintenance – a change in the composite component definition automatically affects all places where it is used.

-This increases the consistency of the application (the same components look and behave identically across different forms) and reduces the risk of errors resulting from duplicating configuration.
-For example, if a form requires a repeating section with the same fields (like the aforementioned address section), it is worth extracting it as a composite component and using it multiple times instead of creating those fields from scratch each time.
+This increases the application's consistency (the same components look and behave identically across different forms) and reduces the risk of errors resulting from duplicated configuration.
+For example, if a form requires a repeating section with the same fields (like the mentioned address section), it's worth extracting it as a composite component and using it multiple times instead of recreating those fields from scratch each time.

-Composite components are often used in business applications as standard form sections (e.g., address data, contact information, customer information sections, etc.), which ensures a uniform user experience and facilitates the development of subsequent forms.
+Composite components are frequently used in business applications as standard form sections (e.g., address data, contact details, customer information sections, etc.), which ensures a uniform user experience and facilitates the development of additional forms.

 Illustration 1.
 "Composite components" in the "Library" module